-You should also talk to your doctor about any herbal or omega-3 supplements you’re taking to see how they may interact with blood thinners.
+You should also talk with a doctor about herbal or omega-3 supplements to see if any you take may interact with your blood thinner.

-If you have concerns about taking warfarin long term, speak with your doctor.
+If you have concerns about taking blood thinners long-term, you may want to speak with a doctor.

-It’s important that you take your medication at the same time each day.
-If you miss a dose, call your doctor to see how you should get back on track.
+It’s important to take your medication at the same time each day.
+If you miss a dose, contact a doctor to see how you should get back on track.

-Some who remember their missed dose close to when they normally take it may be able to take it a few hours late.
+Some people who remember their missed dose close to when they normally take it may be able to take it a few hours late.
 Others may need to wait until the following day and double up their dose.
-Your doctor can advise you on the best method for your situation.
+A doctor can advise you on the best method for your situation.

-Call 911 immediately if you experience the following while on blood thinners:
+Call 911 or your local emergency services immediately if you experience any of the following symptoms while on blood thinners:

 - a severe or unusual headache